robric/linux-forwarding-veth/README.md

 # Linux Pseudo-bridges Testings

 Investigation on linux native forwarding for inter-pod routing based on proxy-arp (aka pseudo-bridges).
 This model is close to the  l3-only Virtual Network model in Contrail.
+The goal of these testings is to derive the logic to our next generation CNI for native kernel forwarding.

 ## l3-only forwarding